Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Timing Analysis

 The third model considered is the \textit{apsidal precession model}, which assumes that the planet's orbit is slightly eccentric and that the argument of periastron ($\omega$) undergoes uniform precession.
 The analytical form of this model, originally proposed by \citet{1995Ap&SS.226...99G}, is given by:

 where the free parameters are defined as follows: $T_{ap0}$ is the mid-transit time at $E = 0$, $P_s$ is the sidereal period, $e$ is the orbital eccentricity, $\omega_0$ is the argument of periastron at the reference epoch ($E = 0$), and $\frac{d\omega}{dE}$ is the precession rate of the periastron.
 In this context, $E$ denotes the epoch, $T_{ap}(E)$ represents the calculated mid-transit time at epoch $E$, and $\omega$ corresponds to the angle between the ascending node in the plane of the sky and the orbital periastron.
+To infer the best-fit ephemeris of the apsidal precession model, we followed the same fitting approach outlined for linear model fitting and orbital decay model fitting, while extending the MCMC sampling to $10^{5}$ steps per walker.

+The best-fitting ephemerides derived from fitting the linear, orbital-decay, and apsidal-precession models are summarized in Table~\ref{tb:timing_models WASP-12b}.
 By analyzing the timing residuals obtained after fitting the three different timing models, we construct the observed minus calculated (O-C) diagram, as shown in Figure~ \ref{fig:O-C_diagram WASP-12b}.
 The O-C diagram serves as a powerful diagnostic tool for detecting long-term variations in the orbital period.
 In this case, the orbital decay model, represented by the red dashed line, reveals a clear downward trend.
 Furthermore, we randomly drew a sample of 100 parameter sets from the posterior distributions of the orbital decay model (represented by the brown solid lines in the O-C diagram) and extrapolated them over the next $\sim$13 years to investigate the projected evolution of the decay.
 The resulting curves consistently exhibit the same declining trend, confirming the robustness of the predicted orbital decay behavior.
 In the O-C diagram, the blue dashed curve represents the apsidal precession model.
-To investigate the future behavior of WASP-12b under apsidal precession, we applied the same procedure as for the orbital decay model.
+To investigate the future behavior of WASP-12 b under apsidal precession, we applied the same procedure as for the orbital decay model.
 We randomly drew a sample of 100 parameter sets from the posterior distributions of the apsidal precession model (represented by the cyan line) and extrapolated them over the next $\sim$13 years.
 The resulting O-C diagram indicates that the apsidal precession model does not exhibit any significant deviation from the linear ephemeris.